datacats/datacats/README.md

 Refresh your browser window to use the new features.

-## Deploy your project
+## Deploy your environment

-Deploy your customized CKAN project to the DataCats cloud service.
+Deploy your customized CKAN site to the DataCats.com cloud service.
 ```
-datacats deploy
+datacats deploy --create
 ```

 Follow the prompts and your site will be live in minutes.